Reports / Neurology Reports / RealTime Dynamix: Multiple Sclerosis EU

 RealTime Dynamix: Multiple Sclerosis EU (bi-annual)

-The EU multiple sclerosis (MS) market is more dynamic and complex than ever with several clinically distinct disease-modifying therapies (DMTs) cur-rently available and an active pipeline, including a potential game-changer entry in 2017, in the form of Roche’s Ocrevus (ocrelizumab), for primary progressive MS. In addition, building on the first generic DMT launch in 2016, the availability of oral generics over the next few years will result in a major future shift in the landscape in the face of increasing payer pressure.
+The EU multiple sclerosis (MS) market is more dynamic and complex than ever with several clinically distinct disease-modifying therapies (DMTs) currently available, including the recent launch of Merck KGaA’s Mavenclad and a potential game-changer entry in 2018 in the form of Roche’s Ocrevus, for early primary progressive MS (PPMS) and relapsing forms of MS (RMS).
+In addition, building on the first generic DMT launch in 2016, the availability of generic glatiramer acetate 40mg in 2018 and generic oral DMTs over the next few years will result in a major future shift in the landscape in the face of increasing payer pressure.

-RealTime Dynamix™: Multiple Sclerosis (EU) provides a twice-yearly analysis of key performance metrics, focusing on brand gains and losses, industry contact rates, familiarity and adoption rates of recently launched products and awareness of products in development.
+RealTime Dynamix™: Multiple Sclerosis (EU) provides a twice-yearly analysis of key performance metrics, focusing on brand gains and losses, industry contact rates, familiarity and adoption rates of recently launched products, and awareness of products in development.
+Product perceptions, disease awareness and attitudes, practice management and other topics are rotated throughout the year to provide an ongoing probe of the crucial drivers of change.
 This ongoing, independent insights series allows marketing professionals to keep abreast of and quickly react to market changes by providing critical information that will support their commercial strategies in the MS space.

-This bi-annual report has been fielded since 2016.
+This bi-annual report has been fielded since Q3 2017.

 Learn more about RealTime Dynamix™ reports here.